Under Colorado law, mortgage fraud is a type of theft involving

 Call us for help…

 If you have been arrested for mortgage fraud, please contact us at Colorado Legal Defense Group.
 Our attorneys have many years of experience representing clients who have been charged with fraud in housing and loan transactions.
+We serve clients throughout the state, including Denver, Greeley, Colorado Springs, Boulder, Arapahoe County, and more.
+And we offer discount rates and payment plans during the COVID 19 pandemic.

 - C.R.S.
 18-4-401 (9)(e)(I)